Redgram/redgram-for-reddit/README.md

 the whole thing.

 Also, Reddit and [Imgur](https://imgur.com/) (an image hosting site) work friendly together and users frequently link to their hosted images in their Reddit posts, either as the image itself or a link to image page as a whole.
-Now Imgur as a **public** image host allows flexible viewing of their URL's and it also has its own API to access its database.
+Imgur allows flexible viewing of their URL's and it also has its own API to access its database.

-While the app will *eventually* include all features in Reddit, it will make use of Imgur API to render images that are in albums and galleries, which are basically a set of image URL's.
+While the app will *eventually* include all features in Reddit, it will make use of Imgur API to get images that are within albums and galleries, provided their set of image URL's.
 Luckily, Reddit's API can determine in what cases other API's are required.

 ##Potential Plan:

-A boilerplate of the app shall be released at first, which will include a basic usage of public endpoints such as this [one](http://www.reddit.com/r/aww.json), and it shall provide a base to the whole app from where extra features could be developed and added.
+A boilerplate of the app shall be released at first, which will include a basic usage of [public endpoints such as this one](http://www.reddit.com/r/aww.json), and it shall provide a base to the whole app from where extra features could be developed and added.

-Design previews will be added to this README file till there is enough content to organize all documents.
+Design previews will be added to this README file till there is enough content to organize all information.

 **The base includes:**